This article has been updated

-With the NBA schedule being released this week, folks all around the world — especially in Los Angeles — are going to be looking at four games in particular: Clippers vs. Lakers.
+With the NBA regular season upon us, folks all around the world — especially in Los Angeles — are going to be looking at four games in particular this season: Clippers vs. Lakers.

-We already know that one of the games will be held on Christmas Night, and the other three are going to be national spectacles given that these two teams are more or less co-favorites to win the NBA championship in 2020.
+Probably the most anticipated of the season series will come on Christmas Night, but the other three are going to be national spectacles given that these two teams are more or less co-favorites to win the NBA championship in 2020.

 From a wagering standpoint in the legalized U.S. sports gambling market, one of the more interesting prop bets is being put out there by DraftKings Sportsbook.